bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 query is a list of _UserRating_.
 The last element of the query definition is a topic directive which contains two new elements: `rangeFrom` and `rangeTo`.
-The values assigned to these two parameters are used to create a desired range for the query.
+The values assigned to these two parameters are used to create a desired range for a specific field.

 ## 3. Execute the query